awadhesh010/news-portal/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Installation

+Follow these steps to set up the project:

+1. **Clone the repository:**
+    git clone <repository-url>

+2. **Install dependencies:**
+    npm install

-## Available Scripts
+## Project Structure

-In the project directory, you can run:
+The project's directory structure is as follows:

  ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload when you make changes.\
+The page will reload if you make edits.\
-You may also see any lint errors in the console.
+You will also see any lint errors in the console.

 ### `npm test`